Contingency Argument

 Transcendental argument

 The transcendental argument for God (TAG) holds that logical absolutes prove God’s existence.
 What, you may ask, is a transcendental argument?
 And what is a logical absolute?
-A transcendental argument is not a particular argument.
-It’s a kind of argument.
-It’s…
+And are we about to plunge into a smelly pit of boring abstract…

 Deputy dimwit